genomicals/tyrosine/README.md

 Here are some choices we made:
 - A bias node is included in the inputs
 - Cyclic connections will be disallowed
+- Species won't be removed for becoming stale, only when allocated reproductive slots reach 0

 ## Trivia
 Tyrosine is an amino acid.
 The word comes from the Greek "tyros", which means